boccileonardo/dagster-demo/README.md

 - Retailer-level access is controlled by secure group keys via Unity catalog dynamic views.
 - Antitrust masking (only for competition data) is applied via dynamic views too, with a CASE ..
 WHEN logic that selects either the masked, or the real column depending on record age.
+#TODO: USE SODA OR GX TO RUN THE CHECKS

 Demo should include retailers that:
 - Send data via web UI/SFTP/Sharepoint to landing zone.